Published 15/04/2025, Edited 29/04/2025

 Politics and Philosophy (year 11-12)

-An opportunity to study a local indigenous language and culture
+An opportunity to study local Indigenous languages and cultures

-Greater emphasis for domestic university students on the available exchange and study abroad opportunities (the latter could also alleviate housing shortages)
+Greater emphasis for domestic university students on the available exchange, overseas internship and study abroad opportunities (the latter could also alleviate housing shortages)

 Productivity